SebWimm/grundlagen-der-informatik-4/Course 4: JavaFX/README.md

 ### Topic

-Java FX Graphical user interface (GUI) visualizing a lottery drawing.
+ Implementing a Java FX Graphical user interface (GUI) as a part of an existing project.

 ### Tasks

-1. Create the Maven project ```git4c4``` by using the archetype `javafx-archetype-simple` from `org.openjfx` to create a **JAVA FX** (not Swing!) application
-2. Extend the Code in `App.java` and create a GUI consisting of 6 [TextFields](https://openjfx.io/javadoc/17/javafx.controls/javafx/scene/control/TextField.html) and one "Draw" [Button](https://openjfx.io/javadoc/17/javafx.controls/javafx/scene/control/Button.html) of HsdButton type.
-3. class  `HsdButton` extends `Button`
-      1. set the min width and size to a reasonable value
-      2. set the background color to be white
-      3. declare inside a new file `HsdButton.java`
-4. Fill the `TextFields` with random numbers between 1 and 49 via the ```Random``` class from ```util.Random```.
-Use your matriculation number as seed for the Random Number Generator.
-5. Implement the following features:
-    - No number is drawn more than once
-    - All numbers are in ascending order
+1. Download the existing project within the source code of this repository and open it in an editor of your choice, preferably VSCode when working in the HSD Lab.
+2. Create a new Class called `MealPlansScene.java` that inherits `Scene` and contains a method `create()` that returns the object as its return type.
+3. Within this class, implement a daily meal planner that looks like this:
+4.
-6. Explain why Maven is used in this context and how it aids in software and application development.
+5. Explain why Maven is used in this context and how it aids in software and application development.

 ![lotto](../images/21_lotto.png)